Use Error Checking Options

 Aspose.Cells provides error checking option features.
-The ErrorCheckOptions class manages different types of errors checks, for example numbers stored as text, formula calculation errors and validation errors.
+The ErrorCheckOption class manages different types of error checks, for example, numbers stored as text, formula calculation errors, and validation errors.
 Use the ErrorCheckType enumeration to set the desired error checking.

 Numbers Stored as Text

 Occasionally, numbers might be formatted and stored in cells as text.
 This can cause problems with calculations or produce confusing sort orders.
 Numbers that are formatted as text are left-aligned instead of right-aligned in the cell.
 If a formula that should perform a mathematical operation on cells doesn’t return a value, check the alignment in the cells that the formula refers to – some or all of those cells might be numbers formatted as text.